55 Marriage Interview Questions to Prepare for Your Green Card Interview

 Marriage Interview Questions

-If you’re applying for a marriage green card, you may be required to attend a marriage interview, either through adjustment of status in the U.S. or consular processing abroad.
-The purpose of this interview is so that the immigration official can better determine whether your marriage is legitimate or not.
+If you’re applying for a marriage green card, you may be required to attend a green card marriage interview, either through adjustment of status in the U.S. or consular processing abroad.
+The purpose of the green card marriage interview is for the immigration official to determine whether your marriage is legitimate under U.S. immigration law.
 The marriage interview is a highly important step to getting your green card.

 To help you prepare for the marriage interview, I’ve put together a list of 55 sample marriage interview questions.
 This list is based on questions asked in previous marriage interviews.
 Remember, this is not a complete list.
 You may be asked questions that are not on this list.
 Additionally, the questions on this list may or may not come up in your interview.